 About ISACS > Meet the Staff

-Having a child graduate from and a child currenlty enrolled at an ISACS school, I am very familiar with the philosophy and structure of independent schools.
-I have volunteered at my children’s school for more than 12 years in areas such as fundraising, event planning, merchandising, and in several positions as Executive Committee member of the Parent Association.
-I am also currently on my church's religious education board.
+My two children attended an ISACS school from preschool through 8th grade, and I am very familiar with the philosophy and structure of independent schools.
+I volunteered at my children’s school in fundraising, event planning, merchandising, and held several positions as Executive Committee member of the Parent Association.
+I continue to volunteer with several organizations as time permits.

 As Director of Accreditation Services I have the opportunity to use my educational journey in Independent Education in new and exciting ways.
 Whether I look back to my days as a teacher in an English classroom, coach of a cross country or swimming team, director of the all-school musical, coordinator of Community Service, Division Head, Senior Principal, or Head of School, I am able to use bits and pieces from my past every day.
 Working with faculty and administrators to guide and support schools through the accreditation process presents daily contact with schools, offers myriad opportunities in which I can lend a helping hand, and features many moments when I can, I hope, be a helpful, listening ear.